ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

 name
   The RACF profile name to retrieve.

-  For :emphasis:`profile\_type=user`\ , this must be a single user ID.
+  For *profile_type=user*, this must be a single user ID.

-  For :emphasis:`profile\_type=group`\ , this must be a single group name.
+  For *profile_type=group*, this must be a single group name.

-  The name is case\-insensitive and is normalized to uppercase before execution.
+  The name is case-insensitive and is normalized to uppercase before execution.

   The name is a single continuous string with no spaces or blank characters.